 Reading a book in Russian almost felt like torture to me.
 After a couple of minutes reading Cyrillic my brain would just shut off.
 It was simply too intense to read for more than 5 minutes at a time…

-Luckily for you and me, our reading abilities (especially in Russian) develop over time.
+Luckily for you and me, our reading abilities in Russian develop over time.
 So, even though the challenge of reading an entire book might seem insurmountable at first, with practice you will get there.

 So, don’t worry too much about it.
 If you can start with reading for 5 minutes – great.
 Just start there.
 If you can read more – even better!
 And if your brain tires already after just 1 sentence of Cyrillic writing – don’t fuss about it.